 - 1. Kicklighter Akin Drug/The Coffee Cup

 - 2. ca. 1912

 - 3. Retail & office; No Academic Style

 - 4. This is one of 3 buildings on Carroll which has a basement.
 Additionally, there is a tunnel that goes under Carroll Street to the former bank located at 901 Carroll.
 H. M. Holtzclaw operated a drug store during his ownership.
 In the 1950s the building became the Rexall Drug store of Kicklighter-Akin.
 It was used as a drug store for many years but was W. Little and Sons Furniture store in the 1940s.
 Marshall's Cafe was also located here in the 1930s or 1940s before moving up Carroll Street.
 The Coffee Cup restaurant was located here from the late 1950s to the 1970s and again in the 2010s.
 It now houses the Chamber of Commerce.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: replacement windows